 As Utah's Department of Human Services developed their Title IV-E Prevention Plan, the leaders of its multidisciplinary team maintained focus on what was most critical to the children and families they serve.
 By paying strict attention to their needs, the State reviewed the Family First Prevention Services Act (FFPSA) to identify what could be integrated into their system to provide the best outcomes for families as expeditiously as possible.

 This episode provides the historical background, strategies, and decision-making Utah applied in developing their prevention plan.
 The information shared may be helpful for jurisdictions developing prevention plans to implement FFPSA, which expands prevention services to help stabilize and strengthen families.
 "Creating a Family First Prevention Plan – Utah" complements another episode "Episode 52: Creating a Family First Prevention Plan – Washington, D.C.", which shares the journey the District of Columbia took to develop its Title IV-E Prevention Plans.
 Both Utah and Washington, D.C.'s plans were approved by the Children's Bureau in October of 2019.

 The following individuals are featured in this episode:

-- Diane Moore, director, Division of Child and Family Services (DCFS), Utah Department of Health
+- Diane Moore, director, Division of Child and Family Services (DCFS), Utah Department of Human Services

-- Justin Naylor, director, Quality & Design, Utah Department of Health
+- Justin Naylor, director, Quality & Design, Utah Department of Human Services

 Topics discussed include the following: